AlanChen26/ChineseLocalGazetteers_ImageClassification/README.md

-x# Image Classification for Historical Documents: A Study on Chinese Local Gazetteers
+# Image Classification for Historical Documents: A Study on Chinese Local Gazetteers
 ## Overview
 We present a novel approach for automatically classifying illustrations from historical Chinese local gazetteers using modern deep learning techniques.
 Our goal is to facilitate the digital organiza-